masci/dev/site/content/writing/sourcing-360-degree-feedback.md

 ### 2. Ask questions

 Asking specific questions is a win-win situation.
-It's be easier for you to elaborate the
+It's easier for you to elaborate the
 results: the topics covered, the length of the answers, the tone will be most likely similar for different people.
-It's also be easier for the person you're asking, because a blank page to fill can be intimidating; instead, in front of a list of questions, they can go one by one answering what they can, being able to roughly guess what are your expectations.
+It's also easier for the person you're asking, because a blank page to fill can be intimidating; instead, in front of a list of questions, they can go one by one answering what they can, being able to roughly guess what are your expectations.
 For each question, be sure you ask for one and one thing only, you should optimize for short answers.